railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

  	.. index::
 	   single: module; users_ldap

-	Alternatively you can install the :mod:`users_ldap` module, which manages the authentication of users in LDAP (the Lightweight Directory Access Protocol, a standard system), and connect it to several OpenERP databases.
+	Alternatively, you can install the :mod:`users_ldap` module, which manages the authentication of users in LDAP (the Lightweight Directory Access Protocol, a standard system), and connect it to several OpenERP databases.
 Using this, many databases can share the same user account details.

-.. note::  Failure to create a database
+.. note::  Failure to Create a Database

 	How do you know if you have successfully created your new database?
 	You are told if the database creation has been unsuccessful.
-	If you have entered a database name using prohibited characters (or no name, or too short a name) you will be alerted by the dialog box :guilabel:`Bad database name!` explaining how to correct the error.
+	If you have entered a database name using prohibited characters (or no name, or too short a name), you will be alerted by the dialog box :guilabel:`Bad database name!` explaining how to correct the error.
 	If you have entered the wrong super-administrator password or a name already in use (some names can be reserved without your knowledge), you will be alerted by the dialog box :guilabel:`Error during database creation!`.

-Since this is the first time you have connected to this database you will be asked a series of questions to define the database parameters.
+Since this is the first time you have connected to this database, you will be asked a series of questions to define the database parameters.
 You may choose to :guilabel:`Skip Configuration Wizards` or :guilabel:`Start Configuration`.
 If you choose to configure your application, you may proceed with the following steps: